Bachelor of Education (Early Childhood Studies)

 About this Course

-This nationally accredited course is designed to graduate early childhood educators who are competent teachers ready to work in schools and a range of early learning centres.
+This nationally accredited course is designed to graduate early childhood professionals who are ready to teach in schools and early learning centres and advocate for childhood.

 A key feature of this course is connecting theory with practice.
-Graduates will have the knowledge and be able to develop early childhood educational programs for children from birth to 8 years of age.
+Graduates will have the knowledge, skills and practices to be able to develop high quality early childhood education programs for children from birth to 8 years of age.

-Partnerships with over 1,000 schools and early learning centres allow Pre-Service Teachers to gain experience in diverse settings, including public, private, metropolitan, regional and remote contexts working with children, families and communities.
+Industry partnerships with over 1,000 schools and early learning centres enable Pre-Service Teachers to gain experience across diverse settings; including public, private, metropolitan, regional and remote contexts, as they work with children, families and communities.

-In addition, a distinguishing feature of this course is that Pre-Service Teachers have the opportunity in the fourth year of their course to specialise and broaden their knowledge and skills in an area of interest.
-Units are also available in the degree that enables Pre-Service Teachers to complete accreditation requirements to teach in Catholic schools.
+A distinguishing feature of this course is that fourth year Pre-Service Teachers have the opportunity to choose specialised units to broaden their knowledge and skills in an area of interest.
+For example, they may select units that provide for the accreditation requirements to teach in Catholic schools.

 Australian Qualifications Framework (AQF) level